-The Spanish joie de vivre is enjoyed in the Centro Gallego.
-A special highlight for the regular guests - and also for spontaneous visitors - is the broadcast of the football matches of the Spanish league in the restaurant.
+In Centro Gallego, the Spanish joie de vivre is enjoyed.
+A special highlight for regulars - and also for spontaneous visitors - is the broadcasting of Spanish league football matches in the restaurant.
 Then it can get louder.
-It is passionately commented, discussed, cheered and scolded.
-It's just fun to be there and enjoy the moment - provided you're in a good mood and don't want to experience a romantic candlelight dinner.
-Here everyone is welcome (except dogs - they have to stay outside) who is looking for simple and good food - and that is often not so easy to find.
+There is passionate commentary, discussion, cheering and ranting.
+It's fun to be there and enjoy the moment - provided you're in a good mood and you're not planning a romantic candlelight dinner.
+Everyone is welcome here (except dogs - they have to stay outside, unfortunately) who is looking for simple and good food - and unfortunately, that is often not so easy to find.

-Despite the fact that the restaurant with the three floors is really huge in the meantime, we recommend you to reserve in the evening in any case and order the paella right away!
+Despite the fact that the restaurant with its three floors is really huge by now, we recommend you to definitely make a reservation in the evening and best to pre-order the paella right away!

 Address: An der Staufenmauer 14, 60311 Frankfurt am Main